Lunar distance: Orbital history

 Laser measurements show that the average lunar distance is increasing, which implies that the Moon was closer in the past, and that Earth's days were shorter.
-Fossil studies of mollusk shells from the Campanian era (80 million years ago) show that there were 372 days (of 23 h 33 min) per year during that time, which implies that the lunar distance was about (383,000 km or 238,000 mi).
+Fossil studies of mollusk shells from the Campanian era (80million years ago) show that there were 372days (of just under 23 h 34 min) per year during that time, which implies that the lunar distance was about (383,000 km or 238,000 mi).
 There is geological evidence that the average lunar distance was about (332,000 km or 205,000 mi) during the Precambrian Era; 2500 million years BP.

 The widely accepted giant impact hypothesis states that the Moon was created as a result of a catastrophic impact between Earth and another planet, resulting in a re-accumulation of fragments at an initial distance of (24,000 km or 15,000 mi).
 This theory assumes the initial impact to have occurred 4.5 billion years ago.